 During 1979, the name of the A.C.T.
 Legislative Assembly was changed to the A.C.T.
 House of Assembly.
 The first election for the House of Assembly was held on 2 June 1979 and first meeting of the House of Assembly was held on 29 June.
-The Assembly is established by the House of Assembly Ordinance 1936 which defines its role as follows:
+The Assembly is established by the House of Assembly Ordinance 1936 which defines it role as follows:

-'The Assembly may advise the Minister (for Territories and Local Government) in relation to any matter affecting the Territory including the making of new Ordinances or the repeal or amendment of existing Ordinances.'
+'The Assembly may advise the Minister for Territories in relation to any matter affecting the Territory including the making of new Ordinances or the repeal or amendment of existing Ordinances.'